wloszynskiszymon/vod-website/README.md

-### In short about this project
+### About this project

-It's a simple VOD website, I'm constantly updating it and enhancing it as well as code while learning new patterns and technologies.
-I try to practice here many popular technologies and libraries, even though some aren't so necessary here.
+It's a simple front-end website originally build in React + JavaScript, but now it's set up using Next.js + TypeScript.
+I tried to make it simple and straight forward in order to learn the best React practices and patterns.
+After one year of coding in React I updated this project in 2024 and massively improved page performance and code.

 ### Current technologies:

-- React.js
+- Next.js
-- React Router
+- TypeScript
 - React Query
 - Tailwind

 ## Could be added in the future:

-- Adding lazy loading and skeleton layout when loading
-- Adding better picture loading
-- Restructuring code and making components more generic and reusable
-- Better folder structure
-- Extracting some page parts into new components
-- Making page faster
-- Better and more detailed error handling
+- Improve loading and error handling

-- Used to have Redux, but React Query was entirely enough, so I removed it.
+- Further simplify code
+- Improve page loading (especially for mobile - caused mostly by the external carousel)

 ### To start